David C. Broderick

 David Colbreth Broderick (February 4, 1820 – September 16, 1859) was an attorney and politician, elected by the legislature as Democratic U.S. Senator from California.
-Born in Washington, DC, to Irish immigrant parents, he lived in New York until moving to California during the Gold Rush.
+He lived in New York until moving to California during the Gold Rush.
 He was a first cousin of politicians Andrew Kennedy of Indiana and Case Broderick of Kansas.
+At age 39, Broderick was fatally wounded in a duel with jurist David S. Terry, a former friend.

 Early years

 Broderick was born in 1820 in Washington, D.C., on East Capitol Street just west of 3rd Street.
 He was the son of an Irish stonecutter and his wife.
-His father had come to the United States in order to work on the United States Capitol.
-In 1823 Broderick moved with his parents to New York City.
-There he attended public schools and was apprenticed to a stonecutter.
+His father had come to the United States in order to work on the construction of the United States Capitol.
+In 1823, Broderick moved with his parents to New York City; there, he attended public schools and was apprenticed to a stonecutter.

 Political career

 Broderick became active in politics as a young man, joining the Democratic Party.
 In 1846, he was the Democratic candidate for U.S. Representative from New York's 5th congressional district, but lost the election to Whig candidate Frederick A. Tallmadge, who gained 42% of the vote to Broderick's 38%.